zayatzy0/malina-apps/README.md

 # malina-apps
 * sys_info.py: a program to print out your system information
-* for demo purposes: making a change to commit
+* making changes so the CLI picks it up